 If you start looking at wedding photographers websites, and start trying to compare the packages offered, you will soon discover that it is a bit of a minefield!
 We actually worked our own wedding photography packages out based on the amount of time we can be hired for, but other photographers will work theirs out based on other factors such as whether you want a DVD of images included or not, the inclusion of a proof book, the size and type of album included, the number of images you get and the number of prints included which can all differ in package to package.
 If you are unsure whether you want some of the items included, get in touch with the photographer to see if they can offer a custom package for you, the majority are happy to do so, and are simply trying to let prospective clients know that they have all bases covered.

-7) Albums - to have or not to have?
+Albums — to Have or Not to Have?